Pokémon Go grass event guide: Get your Tangela, Meganium, and Sunflora FAST!

 Do you have to be near grasslands or grass spawns to benefit from the increased rate?

+Reports are mixed.
+Pokémon Go uses "biomes" to determine what type of Pokémon spawn in which areas.

-Probably not!
-The Valentine's event was frustrating for those outside Porygon or Chansey biomes.
-The Water Festival, though, corrected for that and made everything more universal.
-Best guess is that the grass-type event will do the same.
+The Valentine's event was frustrating for those outside Porygon or Chansey biomes because spawn rates barely changed.

 What are the grass-type Pokémon in Pokémon Go?